oxtopus/barkeeper/README.md

 barkeeper
 =========

-Barkeeper is a lightweight Flask-based web application to provide a REST interface to Apache Zookeeper.
-URL paths are translated to Zookeeper node paths, and responses are JSON-formatted.
+Barkeeper is a lightweight [Flask](http://flask.pocoo.org/)-based web application to provide a REST interface to [Apache ZooKeeper](http://zookeeper.apache.org/).
+URL paths are translated to ZooKeeper node paths, and responses are JSON-formatted.

 Responses are 3-tuples comprising: